rokym1/hello_world/README.md

 Hi!

-I like to think i will like python.
+I like to think i like GitHub.